-You can also learn more specifically about "sound bath meditation" in this post here, where using specific sounds can help strengthen your practice.
+You can also learn more specifically about “sound bath meditation” in a post here, where using specific sounds can help strengthen your practice.

-For instance, a low tempo piano song or a melody with chimes and water sounds could make you feel peaceful and more at ease.
+For example, a low tempo piano song or a melody with chimes and water sounds, could make you feel peaceful and more at ease.
 Some of these effects can be achieved with very little conscious effort on your part.
-Of course the effectiveness of sound may vary from person to person.
+Of course, the effectiveness of sound may vary from person to person.

 Coupled with meditation, relaxing meditation music may help to increase these benefits.
 Meditation promotes further relaxing effects through a number of techniques.
 This includes progressive breathing and mindfulness.

 When you choose to do these meditation techniques with music, you may be able to more actively relieve stress throughout daily practices.